 To solder two pieces of metal together, first clean both and apply a fluxing agent.
 Flux helps the solder to wet and stick to the metal surface by dissolving oxides that form on metal surfaces upon exposure to the air (Figure 1).
 Second, press the two surfaces together and heat them, ideally by applying heat to the larger of the two and allowing it to heat the smaller one by conduction.
 Once the surfaces are hot enough to melt the solder, apply solder to the joint, allowing it to fill in all the necessary gaps.
 Remove the heat source, allow the joint to cool, and then inspect the solder joint.
 If all is well, the solder should solidify with a meniscus, having wet both surfaces evenly.

+Many commercial solder wires contain a core of flux that melts, flows, and prepares the surface as soon as the solder is melted and applied, and this is often sufficient in place of a separate fluxing operation.

-Traditionally, solder is a mixture of 40% tin and 60% lead, by weight.
+Traditionally, solder is a mixture of 60% tin and 40% lead, by weight.
 An ideal ratio of 63/37 forms an eutectic alloy with a distinct melting point at 361 °F (Figure 2).
-Concern over lead, however, has lead many to substitute other alloys, most of which are primarily >95% tin.
+Concern over lead, however, has led many to substitute other alloys, most of which are primarily >95% tin.
 (Both the state of California and the European Union have laws mandating the use of lead-free solder.)
 These lead-free alloys typically have a somewhat higher melting point, but other than that, the same techniques for tin/lead solder apply.

 Procedure: